-As described in Section 4.1, the licensee plans to use one of two DDFP pumps located in the screenwell to provide SAWA flow.
+As described in Section 4.1, the licensee plans to use two FLEX pumps, one for each Unit, to provide SAWA flow.
 The pumps are diesel-driven by an engine mounted on the skid with the pump.
-Operators will refuel the pump and DGs in accordance with Order EA-12-049 procedures using fuel oil from the installed underground DG fuel oil storage tanks.
-In its FIP, the licensee states that refueling will be accomplished in areas that are shielded and protected from the radiological conditions during a severe accident scenario.
-The fuel tanks on the DDFP pumps are sized such that the pumps can run for approximately 24 hours prior to needing to be refueled.
+Operators will refuel the FLEX pumps in accordance with Order EA-12-049 refueling procedures.
+The licensee states in its FIP that refueling will be accomplished in areas that are shielded and protected from the radiological conditions during a severe accident scenario.
 The pumps will be refueled by the FLEX refueling equipment that has been qualified for long-term refueling operations per EA-12-049.